miklakt/scf_pb/readme.md

 ### Python

-After the import you can get a function to evaluate volume fraction, osmotic pressure, insertion free energy penalty, diffusion coefficient, partition coefficient for given parameters.
+The library provides functions to calculate

+- volume fraction
+- osmotic pressure
+- insertion free energy penalty(total, surface and volume term)
+- diffusion coefficient
+- partition coefficient

+For convenience vectorized versions of aforesaid functions are accessible with postfix _v after the function name (e.g. phi and phi_v).
+On or a set of the arguments of the vectorized version can be arrays or lists.
+When several arguments are lists, than the result will be calculated for a cartesian product of such lists, with the axes ordered the same way as keyword arguments appear in the function call.
 The next example shows volume concentration calculations

 ```python